 Cons

 Sants was once its own city before joining Barcelona in 1889.
-Today, it’s famous for Festa Major, a big festival with music, food, and celebrations that take over the streets.
+Today, it's famous for Festa Major, a big festival with music, food, and street celebrations that takes over the neighborhood every August.

 Things to know before choosing this neighborhood: